This page gives information about the statistics in each page of the Justice Sector Datalab.

 This field records whether at the time of the snapshot a prisoner had been sentenced ('Sentenced'), was on remand awaiting sentencing ('Remand - convicted') or was remanded in custody awaiting trial ('Remand - accused').

 The location at which the prisoner is held at the time of the snapshot.
+This list includes prisons which have now closed, such as Mt Eden Men's Prison.

 The length of sentence or remand is based on the actual time spent in prison, not the court-imposed length.
 This excludes time served on remand.